 Firewall Mode Security Context

-Multiple
+Transparent Multiple

-Command Mode Routed Transparent Single Context System
+Command Mode Routed Single Context System

 Privileged EXEC • • • •

 Release Modification 8.0(2) Support for the brief keyword was introduced.
+8.1(1) The output includes a hash value that represents the access-list in NetFlow records.

-You can display multiple access lists at one time by entering the access list identifiers in one command.
+You can display multiple access lists at one time by entering the access-list identifiers in one command.

-You can specify the brief keyword to display access list hit count and identifiers information in hexadecimal format.
-The configuration identifiers displayed in hexadecimal format are presented in two columns, and are the same identifiers used in syslog 106023 and 106100.
+You can specify the brief keyword to display access-list hit count and identifiers information in hexadecimal format.
+The configuration identifiers displayed in hexadecimal format are presented in two columns, and are the same identifiers that are used in syslog messages 106023 and 106100.